-For example, In both the models the layers up through and including the transport layer are there to provide and end to end network-independent transport service to processes wishing to communicate.
+For example, In both models, the layers up through and including the transport layer are there to provide an end-to-end network-independent transport service to processes wishing to communicate.

 These layers form the transport provider.
 Again in both models, the layers above transport are application-oriented users of transport services.

 The OSI model focuses on three concepts –

 Each layer performs some services for the layers above it.
 The service definition tells what the layer does, not how the entities above it access it out how the layer works.